Explore the Levels of Change Management

 The process and indicators of how performance is measured and assessed relative to objectives

-The introduction of specific client retention and advocacy objectives for client services associates
+The introduction of specific client retention and advocacy objectives for client service associates

 Compensation